UHNeutrino/pufin/README.md

-# T2K-NOvA
+# PUfIN

-This repo is for all code related to the T2K-NOvA joint analysis done by Lars Bøe and Kristen Dobbs.
+This repo is for all code related to the Plotting Utility for Interacting Neutrinos (PUfIN) made by Lars Bøe and Kristen Dobbs.

 ## Setup Functions